 After a number of awards and nominations, the talent and hard work of head chef Sriram Aylur finally saw him awarded a coveted Michelin star in 2008, which Quilon has successfully retained ever since.

-There’s no doubt that this 92-cover venue bears all the hallmarks of sophistication, with a monochromatic colour scheme and a carefully lit interior that helps compliment the restuarant’s dark brown wooden decor.
+There’s no doubt that this 92-cover venue bears all the hallmarks of sophistication, with a monochromatic colour scheme and a carefully lit interior that helps complement the restuarant’s dark brown wooden decor.

 Described as “a restaurant within a Michelin-starred restaurant, with its own entrance, bar, dining room and private kitchen”, there’s also a plush private room located downstairs which allows guests the opportunity of sharing an intimate culinary experience with their own personal chef.